 - (c) There shall be no petitions for rehearing in the trial court. - (d) Either party dissatisfied with the decree of the circuit or chancery court may prosecute an appeal directly to the Court where the cause shall be heard upon the transcript of the record from the circuit or chancery court, which shall include the transcript of evidence before the hearing panel.
+If a timely application for the assessment of costs is made under Section 31.3(b), the time for appeal for all parties shall run from the trial court's entry of its findings and judgment with respect to the application for the assessment of costs unless, upon application of the Board to the Court and for good cause shown, the Court orders otherwise.
+Absent such application and order, a Notice of Appeal filed prior to the trial court's entry of its findings and judgment with respect to the application for the assessment of costs shall be deemed to be premature and shall be treated as filed after the entry of the trial court's findings and judgment with respect to the assessment of costs and on the day thereof.
 Prior decisions of the Court holding that appeal of disciplinary proceedings must be taken to the Court of Appeals because Tenn.
 Code Ann. § 16-4-108 so requires are expressly overruled.
 Except as otherwise provided in this Rule, Tenn.
 R. App.
-P. 24, 25, 26, 27, 28, 29 and 30 shall apply to such appeals to this Court.
+P. 24, 25, 26, 27, 28, 29 and 30 shall apply to such appeals to this Court. - 33.2.

-33.2.
 The Chief Justice shall designate a trial judge or chancellor, regular or retired, who shall not reside within the geographic boundaries of the chancery division or circuit court wherein the office of the respondent or petitioning attorney was located at the time the charges were filed with the Board.
-It shall be this judge's or chancellor's duty to review the case in the manner set forth in Section 33.1 and to enter judgment upon the minutes of the circuit or chancery court of the county where the case is heard, and the judgment shall be effective as if the special judge were the regular presiding judge of said court.
-The duty is imposed upon the clerks and the regular trial judge to promptly notify the Chief Justice of the filing of an appeal in disciplinary cases.

-33.3. (a) The judgment of the hearing panel may be stayed in the discretion of the hearing panel, pending any appeal pursuant to Section 33.
-Upon the filing of a

-Petition for Review pursuant to Section 33, and in the event the judgment is not stayed by the hearing panel, the trial court in its discretion may stay the hearing panel's judgment upon motion of a party.
+Alternatively, the Chief Justice may designate a Senior Judge who shall not be subject to this geographic limitation.
+It shall be this judge's, chancellor's, or Senior Judge's duty to review the case in the manner set forth in Section 33.1 and to enter judgment upon the minutes of the circuit or chancery court of the county where the case is heard, and the judgment shall be effective as if the special judge were the regular presiding judge of said court.
+The duty is imposed upon the clerks and the regular trial judge to promptly notify the Chief Justice of the filing of an appeal in disciplinary cases. - 33.3. (a) The judgment of the hearing panel may be stayed in the discretion of the hearing panel, pending any appeal pursuant to Section 33.
+Upon the filing of a Petition for Review pursuant to Section 33, and in the event the judgment is not stayed by the hearing panel, the trial court in its discretion may stay the hearing panel's judgment upon motion of a party.